michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 static extern bool Function(int i);
 {% endhighlight csharp %}

-In this example, Function is in a external DLL, it is generate to a IL code with `pinvokeimpl` keyword.
+In this example, Function is in an external DLL, it is generated to an IL code with `pinvokeimpl` keyword.

 {% highlight csharp %}
 IL